composer/composer/doc/faqs/how-to-use-composer-behind-a-proxy.md

 https_proxy=http://proxy.com:80
 ```

-Uppercase names can also be used, but HTTP_PROXY will only be accepted in a CLI context.
+Uppercase names can also be used.

 ### Non-CLI usage